 Though interest in international travel to Georgia has been increasing in the past few years, it is still considered to be a relatively off-path destination.
 And despite its newfound popularity amongst “western” tourists, travelling to Georgia does pose some challenges not found elsewhere in Europe.

-Having spent more than a year travelling and living in Georgia ourselves, we have experienced the best of what this beautiful country has to offer and hope that this Georgia travel guide can assist you in planning an unforgettable trip to this underrated nation.
+Having spent more than a year travelling and living in Georgia ourselves, we have experienced the best of what this beautiful country has to offer and hope that this guide to Georgia can assist you in planning an unforgettable trip to this underrated nation.

 Planning a Georgia Route